UnderLogic/toml-serialization/Documentation~/src/serialization-rules/scalar-fields.md

 String fields are mapped to a [TOML string](https://toml.io/en/v1.0.0#string) value and serialized as a sequence of characters, surrounded by double quotes.

+By default, the string is serialized as a basic (escaped) string.
+You can override this behavior by using the [`TomlLiteralAttribute`](../attributes/toml-literal-attribute.md) for literal strings to be serialized with single quotes.

+You can serialize multiline strings by using the [`TomlMultilineAttribute`](../attributes/toml-multiline-attribute.md) attribute, which will use the TOML multiline string syntax.

 ### Example

 ```toml